-Burden of Proof and Standard of Evaluation: In cases where the respondent denies responsibility, the burden of proof shall rest upon the complainant.
+Burden of Proof and Standard of Evaluation: In cases where the responding party denies responsibility, the burden of proof shall rest upon the reporting party.
 The standard of evaluation in an SCP Full Hearing is preponderance of the evidence.
 This means that the SCB must believe that it is more likely than not that the violation occurred.